brightbox/docs.brightbox.com/content/guides/cli/index.md

 ---

-The Brightbox CLI is a command line interface to create and manage Servers via the Brightbox Cloud API.
+The Brightbox CLI is a command line interface to create and manage resources via the Brightbox Cloud API.

 <div class="grid_11 alpha" markdown="1">
 [Installing the CLI](/guides/cli/installation/)